Grammar Quiz

 Examples

-In some sentences, we cannot decide whether a group of words make a statement or ask a question.
+In some sentences, we cannot decide whether a group of words makes a statement or asks a question.
 In this case, the only way to decide is to place a punctuation mark (?) at the end.
 For example

 The interrogative sentences can be either yes/no questions, Wh-questions, or tag questions.